 I’m a huge fan of Byron Bay for its beautiful beaches, stunning hinterland, friendly people and most importantly the awesome food!
-Seriously… the food in Byron is amazing and if you like your healthy food, you’re going to the right place!
+Seriously… Byron Bay restaurants are amazing, and if you like your healthy food, you’re in the right place!
 I’ve been up there 3 times in the last year and have tried out a few places now so I thought I’d put it all together in one post.
-In no particular order, here’s you food guide to Byron Bay!
+In no particular order, here’s your Byron Bay guide to eating out!

 In The Centre Of Byron Bay